k80nelson/cshell/README.md

 ```

 I've also slightly modified the code to use the [GNU readline library](https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html),
-so that it may keep a history of your commands and for non-ascii characters such as the arrow keys (↑, ↓) to register as paging
+so that it can keep a history of your commands and use non-ascii characters such as the arrow keys (↑, ↓) to register as paging
 through your history.

 That's about it!
 It's super simple.